jhudsl/AnVIL_Book_Getting_Started/docs/02-pis.md

     <img src="02-pis_files/figure-html//1Ofs1As7XZWmxnaBOZvNYzAiuuaYgn1ce700eHyCNg2Y_g1149729109c_0_143.png" title="Screenshot of a Google Cloud Billing Account top projects." alt="Screenshot of a Google Cloud Billing Account top projects." width="480" />

-1. Click on the **Reports** tab to see more detailed information about each of your billing projects.
+1. Click on the **Reports** tab to see more detailed information about each of your projects.
 This is probably the most useful tab for exploring costs of individual projects over time.

     <img src="02-pis_files/figure-html//1Ofs1As7XZWmxnaBOZvNYzAiuuaYgn1ce700eHyCNg2Y_g1149729109c_0_433.png" title="Screenshot of a Google Cloud Billing Account Reports tab." alt="Screenshot of a Google Cloud Billing Account Reports tab." width="480" />